Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Keilor Downs, placing the area among the bottom 25% of areas assessed nationally

 Keilor Downs has averaged approximately 33 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 169 homes were approved during this period, with an additional 55 approved so far in FY26.
-Despite a falling population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+A total of 169 homes were approved during this period, with an additional 55 approved in FY26 so far.
+Despite a decrease in population, housing supply has been adequate relative to demand, resulting in a balanced market with good buyer choice.

-This change is notable compared to the current housing mix, which is predominantly houses (87.0%).
-With around 482 people per dwelling approval, Keilor Downs exhibits a developed market.
-According to AreaSearch's latest quarterly estimate, Keilor Downs is projected to gain 490 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 482 people per dwelling approval, Keilor Downs indicates a developed market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 477 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development